inmanta/pytest-inmanta/README.md

 ## References

-To use pytest-inmanta to test code using References, nothing special is required when using the `deploy_resource_*` endpoints
+To use pytest-inmanta to test code using References, nothing special is required when using the `deploy_resource_*` endpoints.

 However, when inspecting individual resources, some care is required.
-1. After the `project.compile` call, all attributes containing reference will be `null`
+1. After the `project.compile` call, all attributes containing reference will be `null`.
-2. To get the correct value, use `project.resolve_references(resource)` this will update the resource in-place
+2. To get the correct value, use `project.resolve_references(resource)`.
+This will update the resource in-place.

 ```python